 - 1. Wireless telecommunications facilities are allowed within the site; however, the visual impact of these facilities should be minimized by architecturally integrating them with proposed buildings, structures, and landscaping. - 2.
-The maximum height for a co-located facility is 75 feet. - 3.
-Antenna, if used, shall be integrated into the building architecture. - 4.
+The maximum height for a co-located facility is 75 feet.

+- 3. Antenna, if used, shall be integrated into the building architecture. - 4.
 No freestanding, non-architecturally integrated cell towers, antenna, or roof mounted wireless telecommunications facilities shall be permitted. - 5.
 Antennas may not exceed the height of the parapet or mechanical enclosure of a structure adjacent to, or on which, they are located. - 6.
 Wireless telecommunication facilities shall comply with the current zoning code.

-XXIII.
+XVII.
 Development Review Process Including Minor Changes and Deviations

-- 1. Pursuant to the current and any successor-Development Agreement between IPFDC or IPMI and the City of Albuquerque, the following development review process shall apply. - 2.
-The development standards set forth in this plan are mandatory.
+Pursuant to the current and any successor Development Agreement between IPFDC or IPMI and the City of Albuquerque, the following development review process shall apply.

+- The development standards set forth in this plan are mandatory.
 The Planning Director and/or the director's designee may, on a project by project basis, approve requests for minor changes or deviations from any dimensional standard that is less than or equal to 10%.
 Any deviation greater than 10% and up to 25% from any dimensional standard shall be reviewed by the EPC, which may approve or disapprove the request.
-Decisions by the Planning Director and by the EPC shall be appealable to the City Council through the normal process of appeals.

-- 3. All other requests for changes shall be reviewed by the EPC and approved or disapproved by the City Council. - 4.
+Decisions by the Planning Director and by the EPC shall be appealable to the City Council through the normal process of appeals. - 2.
+All other requests for changes not contemplated by (1) above shall require an amendment to the design standards which shall be reviewed by the EPC and approved or disapproved by the City Council. - 3.
 Notice of any application to be heard administratively by the Planning Director shall be provided by IPMI via certified mail to all recognized neighborhood associations within 600 feet of the property at least 15 days prior to submittal of the application.
 Affected neighborhood associations shall have 15 days after notice is provided to submit written comments to the Planning Director.
-A copy of the Planning Director's decision shall be provided by IPMI via email or letter to all affected neighborhood associations. - 5.
-With applications to be heard by the EPC or City Council, notice and public hearings shall be provided according to the normal process. - 6.
+A copy of the Planning Director's decision shall be provided by IPMI via email or letter to all affected neighborhood associations. - 4.
+With applications to be heard by the EPC or City Council, notice and public hearings shall be provided according to the normal process. - 5.
 The applicant shall submit a written justification for all requests for changes or deviations from the development standards that describes consistency with the goals of the plan as well as compatibility with surrounding development.
-Deviations from the requirements of this plan are to be reviewed by the Planning Director, the EPC, or the City Council, and not through application to the Zoning Hearing Examiner. - 7.
-Site development plans for building permit shall be reviewed and approved by the DRB, whose decisions shall be appealable to the City Council through the normal process of appeals.
-Notice by letter of all DRB hearings shall be provided by IPMI to all recognized neighborhood associations within 600 feet of the property. - 8.
-Rights of third parties to seek review by any court shall be governed by the Revised Development Agreement between IPMI and the City of Albuquerque.
+Deviations from the requirements of this plan are to be reviewed by the Planning Director, the EPC, or the City Council, and not through application to the Zoning Hearing Examiner.